Team-Building & 100 Experiential Events

 Tips for Maximizing ROI on Team Building

-1. Start with Icebreakers: Never jump straight into complex games.
-Warm up the room to reduce tension and build rapport.
+1. Start with Icebreakers: Warm up the room to reduce tension before complex games.

-2. Level the Playing Field: Create an atmosphere where junior staff can strategize with executives openly.
-This psychological safety fostered during play transfers directly back to the office.
+2. Level the Playing Field: Ensure junior staff can strategize openly with executives to build Psychological Safety.

-3. Incentivize with Prizes: Even small thoughtful rewards can significantly boost engagement and competitive spirit.
+3. Incentivize with Prizes: Small rewards significantly boost engagement and competitive spirit.

-4. Create Comeback Mechanics: Ensure the scoring system allows lagging teams a chance to win until the very end to maintain high motivation.
+4. Create Comeback Mechanics: Ensure the scoring allows trailing teams a chance to win until the very end.

 Ready to Transform Your Team?